15 Top Hikes in Santo Antao, Cape Verde

 I also recommend his self-made fruit juices.
 Every other ingredient that doesn’t grow in the fertile valley, he gets it from Ribeira Grande.
 Consequently, several days a week, he walks all the way to Ribeira Grande to get the beers and soft drinks he serves in his bar.
 At (too) cheap prices.

-With a heavy heart, I said goodbye to Tchú and hiked back home the same way I came from Ribeira Grande.
+With a heavy heart, I said goodbye to Tchú and hiked back home like I came from Ribeira Grande.

 Check here the prices on guided hikes in Santo Antao